eclipse-kura/kura/docs/gateway-configuration/cloud-service-configuration.md

 1. [BIRTH message](https://github.com/eclipse/kura/blob/develop/kura/org.eclipse.kura.api/src/main/java/org/eclipse/kura/message/KuraBirthPayload.java): sent immediately when device is connected to the cloud platform;
 2. [DISCONNECT message](https://github.com/eclipse/kura/blob/develop/kura/org.eclipse.kura.api/src/main/java/org/eclipse/kura/message/KuraDisconnectPayload.java): sent immediately before device is disconnected from the cloud platform;
-3. delayed [BIRTH message](https://github.com/eclipse/kura/blob/develop/kura/org.eclipse.kura.api/src/main/java/org/eclipse/kura/message/KuraBirthPayload.java): sent when new cloud application handler becomes available, a DP is installed or removed, GPS position is locked (can be disabled), or when modem status changes (can be disabled).
+3. delayed [BIRTH message](https://github.com/eclipse/kura/blob/develop/kura/org.eclipse.kura.api/src/main/java/org/eclipse/kura/message/KuraBirthPayload.java): sent when new cloud application handler becomes available, a DP is installed or removed, or when the GPS position is locked (can be disabled).
 These messages are cached for 30 seconds before sending.
 If no other message of such type arrives the message is sent; otherwise the BIRTH is cached and the timeout restarts.
 This is to avoid sending multiple messages when the framework starts.